hugopoliveira14/hugopoliveira14/README.md

-- 👋 Hi, I’m @hugopoliveira14
+- 👋 Hi, I’m Hugo Oliveira (@hugopoliveira14)
-- 👀 I’m interested in games.
+- 👀 I’m interested in Data Analysis, Business Intelligence, SQL, Power BI and Python.
-- 🌱 I’m currently learning ADS.
+- 🌱 I’m currently improving my skills in Data Analysis, focusing on SQL, Power BI and Python.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on data analysis and BI projects, especially for learning and practice.
-- 📫 How to reach me ...
+- 📫 How to reach me: LinkedIn (add link) | GitHub
-- 😄 Pronouns: ...
+- 😄 Pronouns: he/him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact: I enjoy learning through hands-on projects and I like games to relax in my free time.

 <!---
 hugopoliveira14/hugopoliveira14 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.